telerik/fiddler-everywhere-docs/user-guide/settings/https.md

     - **Trust Fiddler CA in the Machine Store**&mdash;Installs and trusts the Fiddler CA in the **machine store** of the operating system certificate manager.
 The option is available only on [Windows]({% slug first_steps_windows %}#start-system-capturing).

-    - **Export Fiddler CA**&mdash;A drop-down menu to select a format and export the Fiddler root CA to the operating system **Desktop** folder.
+    - **Export Fiddler CA**&mdash;A drop-down menu to select a format and export the Fiddler CA to the operating system **Desktop** folder.
 Some operating systems do not have a default folder named **Desktop**.
 In such cases, you must create this folder (`~/Desktop` for macOS and Linux distributions) to export the certificate successfully.
 Fiddler Everywhere provides options to export the following formats:
         * **Export Fiddler CA(DER/Binary format)**&mdash;Exports the Fiddler Everywhere CA in binary format as `Fiddler_Root_Certificate_Authority.crt`.
         * **Export Fiddler CA(PEM/ASCII format)**&mdash;Exports the Fiddler Everywhere CA in ASCII format as `Fiddler_Root_Certificate_Authority.pem`.
         * **Export Fiddler CA(PKCS 12 format)**&mdash;Exports the Fiddler Everywhere CA in PKCS 12 format as `Fiddler_Root_Certificate_Authority.p12`.